SeiryuZ/HemeWeb/proposal/README.md

 ## Output

-This project will create two outputs that HemeLB will use.
+This project will create two outputs that HemeLB project will use.
 They are:

 1. Working HemeWeb prototype